I like to call the Coleman RoadTrip LXE the starter version of the RoadTrip line of portable grills.

 Coleman provides a 5-year limited warranty on the workmanship and possible defects of their RoadTrip grills.
 You will need to hold on to your receipt, and of course, this warranty is provided at their discretion.

 - Two cast-iron, porcelain coated grill grates included

 - Pre-assembled stove complete with side tables and burners

 - Easy-to-attach regulator

 - Stand parts, including towing handle and wheels

 - Instruction manual

-There is very little assembly required to get the RoadTrip LXE up and running.
-All that is required is putting the wheels on the stand and sliding the handle in place.
+There is minimal assembly required to get the RoadTrip LXE up and running.
+All that is needed is putting the wheels on the stand and sliding the handle in place.

 Even those with little mechanical skill will have no problems putting the stand together in less than 20 minutes.
 Those more mechanically inclined should be able to have it together in a quarter of that time.

 Out of the box, the Coleman RoadTrip Grill LXE edition is designed to work with 16.4-ounce disposable liquid propane bottles that are available practically everywhere.